Charaxes kahldeni

 Charaxes kahldeni is a butterfly in the family Nymphalidae.
 It is found in northern Angola, the Democratic Republic of the Congo, the Republic of the Congo, Gabon, Cameroon, the Central African Republic, Uganda and southern Sudan.
-The habitat consists of forests.
+Its habitat is forests.

 Description

 Very similar to Charaxes zoolina.
 Hindwing underside in cell 1c with a black longitudinal stripe, which extends almost to the anal angle and joins with the similar median strip.